 - How expensive is flying from country A to B?

 - How expensive are the daily expenses (e.g. accommodation, food, entrance fees, etc…)

 This will greatly help you understand logical travel routes and save money and time on the road.

-This step is also about making sacrifices but to be honest it is not as crucial as step 4.
-Simply because every season has it’s advantages and disadvantages.
-Traveling during high seasons will likely have better weather conditions.
-On the other hand you will face much more crowds and prices for hotels tend to rise.
-Ideally you want to plan your route around shoulder seasons.
+This step is also about making decisions.
+But to be honest, it is not as crucial as step 4.
+Simply because every season has its advantages and disadvantages.
+Traveling during high season will likely have better weather conditions.
+On the other hand, you will face more crowds and prices for hotels tend to rise.
+Ideally, you want to plan your route around shoulder season.
 This gives you the most comfort and bang for the buck!

 Conclusion and last itinerary tip:

 Don’t stress about your route too much.
 As an old saying goes: it’s not about the destination, it’s about the journey.
 Try to see your world trip as a journey and the planning as a process.
 So as our last advice: be flexible, change your route if you feel like it and enjoy the ride!

 Any other advice for planning a world trip?
 Share some comments or thoughts at the bottom of the page.